 † Basis of calculation for Net Asset Value Beginning in mid-January 2007, the onshore and offshore currency rates for the Thai Baht diverged following the introduction of exchange controls in Thailand on 18 December 2006.
 With effect from 23 March 2007, this divergence had reached a material level such that the Trust opted to calculate and publish subsequent daily net asset values using the onshore Thai Baht rate to value Baht-denominated assets.
 This replaces the offshore rate used historically.

 Holdings are subject to change at any time.
 Holdings should not be relied upon in making investment decisions and should not be construed as research or investment advice regarding specific securities.
 By accessing the portfolio holdings, you agree not to reproduce, distribute or disseminate the portfolio holdings, in whole or in part.

 Bow Bells House,

 Registered in England and Wales as an Investment Company Number 02448580

-In this webcast, Adithep Vanabriksha gives an update on a wide range of subjects including performance, the twenty largest investments and the outlook for the Trust.
+In this webcast, Orsen Karnburisudthi gives an update on a wide range of subjects including performance, a sector breakdown, the twenty largest investments and an outlook for the Trust.

 Source: Monthly Factsheet Aberdeen Asset Managers Limited